|Nutrition Facts (per serving)|

 Stir until the sugar and butter dissolve, then wipe down the sides with a wet pastry brush to prevent sugar crystals from forming.
 Insert your candy thermometer.

 Add the vanilla extract and the baking soda.
 Stir until the baking soda causes the toffee to foam up and become a lighter, opaque color.

 Pour the toffee in an even layer over the nuts on the prepared pan.
-Try not to spread it too much with a spatula, as the more you work it, the more you'll eliminate the air bubbles that give it a light and crispy texture.
+Try not to spread it too much with a spatula.
+The more you work it, the more you'll eliminate the air bubbles that give it a light and crispy texture.

 Let the toffee cool completely at room temperature, for at least 1 hour.

 Once cool and set, break the toffee into small pieces by hand.

 - Store the brown sugar toffee in an airtight container at room temperature for up to a week.
 If you live in a humid environment, it might get soft and sticky after a few days.

 - If you want to add chocolate to the toffee, have 1 cup of chopped chocolate prepared.
 Once you have poured the toffee over the nuts, let it sit for 1 minute, then sprinkle the top with the chopped chocolate.
 Allow it to sit for another minute, while the heat of the toffee melts the chocolate, then use a spatula to carefully spread the chocolate into an even layer over the entire surface.
 Let the toffee and chocolate cool and harden completely before breaking it into pieces as described in the recipe.